Japan could legalize Nevada-style casinos

 “Most tax revenues from gambling taxes would be offset by expenditures for treating addictions, fighting crime and helping gamblers in debt.
 Letting the gambling industry operate in Japan is a terrible bet.
 Japan will lose,” said the editorial.

 Meanwhile, here in beautiful Kyoto, I’m standing in the center of an aisle at a pachinko parlor flanked by gamblers mesmerized by flashing LED lights as they try to maneuver the small silver balls into little holes.

 If enough balls enter the slot, the player wins.

-If not, he loses.
+If not, the player loses.